Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

 This means that the depth of an element of $\B$ given by an elementary tensor is its length.
 The associated graded is isomorphic to the $\B$ which has a double grading by depth and operadic degree.
 Furthermore $Gr^1=\check \O$ and $\B=(Gr^1)^{nc}=\Coop^{nc}$. \end{ex}

-\begin{cor} Since $Gr^1$ is a cooperad $(Gr^1)^{nc}$ yields a cooperad with multiplication.
-Multiplication gives a morphism $(Gr^1)^{nc}\to Gr$ of cooperads with multiplication preserving the filtrations and hence gives a morphism of bialgebras. \end{cor} \begin{proof} Indeed the multiplication map gives such a map of algebras, since $Gr^{nc}$.
-The compatibility map \eqref{oureqn} ensures that this is also a map of cooperads with multiplication.
-The compatibility with the filtration is clear. \end{proof}
+\begin{cor} Since $Gr^1$ is a co--operad $(Gr^1)^{nc}=\bar T Gr^1$ yields a co--operad with (free) multiplication.
+The multiplication $\mu$ and its iterates define a morphism $(Gr^1)^{nc}\to Gr$ of co--operads with multiplication preserving the filtrations and hence give a morphism of (non-unital, non--co--unital) bi--algebras. \end{cor} \begin{proof} Indeed the multiplication map gives such a map of algebras, since $Gr^{nc}$ is the free algebra.
+The compatibility \eqref{oureqn} ensures that this is also a map of co--operads with multiplication.
+The compatibility with the filtration follows from the definitions. \end{proof}